pingcap/tidb-operator/docs/api-references/docs.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>Affinity of the component.
-Override the cluster-level one if present
+Override the cluster-level setting if present.
 Optional: Defaults to cluster-level setting</p>
 </td>
 </tr>